 - Into this creamed mixture, sift the flour, salt, and baking powder.
 Add the vanilla and mix well.

-- Roll out dough on floured surface until thin and cut with round cookie cutter.
+- Roll out dough on floured surface until thin and cut with round cookie cutter or canning jar ring.

 Assemble and bake cookies:

-- Drop a teaspoon of the filling in the center of the rounds and top with another cookie round.
+- Drop a tablespoon of the filling in the center of the rounds and top with another cookie round.
 Crimp the edges with a fork by pressing the two rounds together.

 - Puncture each cookie with a fork to allow steam to escape while baking.

-- Bake in a 350 degree oven for 15 minutes on a parchment paper lined cookie sheet.
+- Bake in a 350 degree oven for 15 to 18 minutes on a parchment paper lined cookie sheet.